 Notify the Tournament Head Observer and Competition Director of any PMFs or ejections immediately after the game in which they occur.
-Game Observers should be informed every time a previously sanctioned player (PMF or ejection) is on the roster of a participating team.
+Observers should be informed every time a previously sanctioned player (PMF or ejection) is on the roster of a team competing in their game.

 An ejected player must immediately leave the general area where their game is being played, as directed by the Competition Director, TD, or Head Observer.
 In practice this means the player must remove him or herself at least 100 yards from the specific field and refrain from interacting with any players, coaches, fans, or officials involved in that game.
 Failure to do so results in a forfeit for that player's team.
-If a player plays in a game from which he or she has been ejected, that player is suspended for the entire tournament, and the player's team forfeits that game and may face harsher sanctions depending on the event.
+If a player plays in a game from which they have been ejected, that player is suspended for the entire tournament, the player's team forfeits that game, and harsher sanctions may also result, depending on the event.
 A team whose player is ejected may substitute another player, and the opposing team also may exchange a player if they wish.
 All players must remain in the positions they occupied when play stopped (no set-up), unless the ejection also triggers a Team Misconduct Penalty, as described in the following sections.